Available for the following Plan types:

 Fullstory's integration with Google Tag Manager allows you to install and enable Fullstory on your website or app with the click of a button.

-You have 3 options for data capture with Google Tag Manager:
+You have the following options for installing and updating Fullstory with Google Tag Manager:

-2. Set up via the Google Tag Manager Community Template Gallery
+- Set up via the Google Tag Manager Community Template Gallery.

 Option 1: Set up directly within Fullstory